About Us

 Meet our leaders

-Jenni is the founder and director of the London Bike Kitchen, specialising in bike maintenance for the masses since 2012.
-Prior to COVID-19 she taught classes and hosted drop in workshops, as well as LBK’s Women and Gender-variant nights.
-During the pandemic, she took to teaching maintenance online.
+Jenni is the co-founder (alongside Jools Walker) and director of the London Bike Kitchen, specialising in bike maintenance for the masses since 2012.

-Jenni is the author of the book, How to Build a Bike, and is one half of the Wheel Suckers Podcast.
+Jenni is the author of the book, How to Build a Bike, and was one half of the Wheel Suckers Podcast.

 Ade’s a budding ultra-cyclist who’s working her way towards completing the Transcontinental Race someday.
 Until the pandemic, she hadn’t owned a bike since childhood and cycling was something she did sporadically, on hired bikes.